gustavosdo/SLA/README.md

 The developed code makes use of linear regression (more models TBA) in order to predict the SLA for future days using the present dataset as a training sample.

+## How to run
+An example of the lines used to run the code is on test.R file

   ## Extras (TBA):
   * Make use of API's (kubernetes or IBM Cloud)